springfall2008/batpred/docs/car-charging.md

 mode: single
 ```

-Finally, for simplicity, add the below entities to your HA Dashboard:
+Finally, for simplicity, add the below entities to your HA Dashboard so you can set them when needed:

-- EV Max Charge - input_number.car_max_charge
+- Car Max Charge - input_number.car_max_charge
-- EV Current SOC in kWh - input_number.predbat_car_charging_manual_soc_kwh
+- Car Manual SoC - input_number.car_manual_soc
 - Car Charger Plugged in - input_select.car_charger_plugged_in

-Annoyingly, you have to calculate the kWh your vehicle has in total by taking the Percentage left in the car / 100 * Total EV Battery capacity.<BR>
+Annoyingly, you have to calculate the kWh your vehicle has in total by taking the Percentage left in the car / 100 * Total Car Battery capacity.<BR>
 For example:

 ```text
 65/100*61.7=40.1
 ```

-Enter '40.1' into 'EV Current SOC in kWh' and '80%' into 'EV Max charge'.
+Enter '40.1' into 'Car Manual SoC' and '80%' into 'Car Max charge'.

-Once the charger is switched to **true** and your EV Max charge (target SOC) % is higher than the kWh currently in the car,
+Once the charger is switched to **true** and your Car Max charge (target SoC) % is higher than the kWh currently in the car,
-Predbat will plan and charge the EV with the kW that are needed to reach the EV target SOC.
+Predbat will plan and charge the car with the kW that are needed to reach the target SoC.